 - Budget Truck Rental.
 Police, firefighters, and EMTs who are moving to a new home can get discounts on a moving truck from Budget Truck Rental.
 The discount is 20% for local moves and 15% for one-way moves.
 Enter the code “SERVICE” when booking to receive a confirmation number.

 - GelPro.
 People who spend a lot of time on their feet can benefit from a comfortable surface underfoot.
 That’s why GelPro offers first responders a discount on gel-infused floor mats.
-Law enforcement officers, firefighters, and EMTs can get this deal by ordering online with SheerID.
+Law enforcement officers, firefighters, and EMTs can get this deal by filling out a form online and verifying with SheerID.

 - Good Neighbor Next Door Program.
 Run by the U.S. Department of Housing and Urban Development (HUD), the Good Neighbor Next Door Program helps first responders and teachers buy homes in low-income neighborhoods.
 Law enforcement officers, firefighters, EMTs, and teachers of grades 12 and under qualify for savings of 50% off a home’s list price.
 They must agree to stay in the home year-round for at least three years.
 You can find listings of available homes on the HUD Home Store.